paaila/Python-Audio-Crop/README.md

 * 'Backspace' key to undo

 __Note:__
-After placement of two crop lines, Pressing "Enter key" will save the crop to filesystem.
+* After placement of two crop lines, Pressing "Enter key" will save the crop to filesystem.
+* The files to be edited must be first copied into the "Data" folder to be visible in the editor.